Arkanid/giveaway-instagram-bot/README.md

 You need Selenium and Chromium Webdriver.
 If you want use that tool with another Webdrivers you need change "webdriver.Chrome" at line 7.
+Also you need download browser's webdriver what you want.

 Firstly you need update secrets.py.
 Write your username in username,